lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 ***

-\[1\] Email jobs@lunchmoney.app if you're interested.
+<a id="jobs">\[1\]</a> Email jobs@lunchmoney.app if you're interested.
 Otherwise, watch [https://lunchmoney.app/hiring](https://lunchmoney.app/hiring "https://lunchmoney.app/hiring") for job details in the coming days.

-\[2\] A lifestyle business is a business set up and run by its founders primarily with the aim of sustaining a particular level of income and no more; or to provide a foundation from which to enjoy a particular lifestyle (from [Wikipedia](https://en.wikipedia.org/wiki/Lifestyle_business)).
+<a id="lifestyle-business">\[2\]</a> A lifestyle business is a business set up and run by its founders primarily with the aim of sustaining a particular level of income and no more; or to provide a foundation from which to enjoy a particular lifestyle (from [Wikipedia](https://en.wikipedia.org/wiki/Lifestyle_business)).
 This is inherently a different path than raising money or joining an accelerator meant to prep you for investments.